Skip to main content

 Tesamorelin A potent GHRH analogue with a strong affinity for the GHRH receptors in the pituitary.
 Clinically studied for its ability to improve executive function and memory in older adults.
 Daily subcutaneous injection.

-These peptide protocols work by restoring more youthful patterns of release.
+These peptide protocols work by restoring more youthful patterns of growth hormone release.
 This, in turn, can improve sleep architecture, reduce inflammation, and promote neuronal health, all of which are foundational to optimal cognitive function.
 The choice of peptide depends on the individual’s specific goals and physiological profile, making it a highly personalized form of therapy.

 Academic